semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

 # Running all available rules on a repository

-To scan with all rules available within the [Semgrep Registry](https://semgrep.dev/explore), run the following command in your repository directory:
+To scan with all rules available in the [Semgrep Registry](https://semgrep.dev/explore), run the following command in your repository directory:

 ```
 semgrep --config=r/all .
 ```

-If you are not logged in, `config=r/all` runs public rules from the Semgrep Registry, including community-authored rules.
+If you are not logged in, `--config=r/all` runs public rules from the Semgrep Registry, including community-authored rules.

 If you are logged in, this command also runs: